CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/CS_AWARE_NEXT_Cybersecurity_infrastructures.md

 +++
-title = "New Cybersecuirty Master's Program in Oulu" date = "2023-09-01T12:00:00+02:00" tags = ["cybersecurity","academia"]
+title = "New Cybersecurity Master's Program in Oulu" date = "2023-09-01T12:00:00+02:00" tags = ["cybersecurity","academia"]
 categories = ["all","status"]